Last Stop (video game): Domestic Affairs

 A screenshot from the video game Last Stop depicting a scene from the story Domestic Affairs.

 Meena Hughes is a high-level agent with an intelligence firm run by a now middle-aged Peter Hale.
 She is screened for an important mission, but Peter also brings in Amy Ng, a relatively new employee, as a second possible candidate.
 This puts Meena at unease, as she is having an affair with Felix Ajibola, while trying to maintain her marriage to Dan Hughes and their son Dylan Hughes.
 She also is appalled that her father, Samir Patel, has been buying psychedelics off a street vendor working under the alias "Spider".
 One night on returning home she finds a note that reveals the writer knows of her affair; her personal investigation into who may have written the note leads to further strain on her marriage.

 Suspecting Spider had written the note, she follows him to a garage and confronts him, but he denies the note.
 As she is about leave, Amy shows up and holds Spider gunpoint.
 Meena tries to defuse the situation but Spider and Amy shoot each other: Spider is killed and Amy is fatally wounded.
 Meena tries to help Amy but realizes she was likely the one spying on her and leaves her to die.
 She then enters Amy's flat and finds several top secret files on her that show she had been stalking her, with Peter's approval.
-When she is about to confront him him, he tells her that a green portal the firm has been monitoring has just opened; she volunteers to enter the portal to complete Peter's mission: to look for Samantha.
+When she is about to confront him, he tells her that a green portal the firm has been monitoring has just opened; she volunteers to enter the portal to complete Peter's mission: to look for Samantha.
 She tries to make one last call to Dan to save her marriage before donning a special suit and is lowered through the portal.